 If the mother has been granted care and control, the father can still pursue shared care and control.
 This requires him to make adjustments to his work schedule to show the court that he is still able to care for the child after the divorce.

 While the child may express which parent he/she wishes to live with, the court does not make a decision only on the basis of the child’s wishes but rather on what best supports his/her interests.

-In cases where divorced fathers are granted care and control of the child, due to the mother’s mental incapacity, her abusive nature or heavy preoccupation with career, they are accorded equal rights as the mother otherwise would.
+In cases where divorced fathers are granted care and control of the child, due to the mother’s mental incapacity, her abusive nature, or heavy preoccupation with her career, they are accorded equal rights as the mother otherwise would.

-If you are a divorced father with care and control of your child, here are some important points to take note.
+If you are a divorced father with care and control of your child, here are some important points to take note of.

 Do not deny access to the mother